Laniidae – Shrikes

 They inhabit open habitats, especially steppe and savannah.
 A few species of shrikes are forest dwellers, seldom occurring in open habitats.
 Some species breed in northern latitudes during the summer, then migrate to warmer climes for the winter.

 Shrikes are medium-sized birds with grey, brown, or black and white plumage.
-Most species are between 16 cm (6.3 in) and 25 cm (9.8 in) in size, however, the genus Corvinella with its extremely elongated tail feathers may reach up to 50 cm (20 in) in length.
+Most species are between 16 cm and 25 cm in size, however, the genus Corvinella with its extremely elongated tail feathers may reach up to 50 cm in length.
 Their beaks are hooked, like those of a bird of prey, reflecting their predatory nature, and their calls are strident.

 Shrikes are known for their habit of catching insects and small vertebrates and impaling their bodies on thorns, the spikes on barbed-wire fences, or any available sharp point.
-This helps them to tear the flesh into smaller, more conveniently sized fragments, and serves as a cache so that the shrike can return to the uneaten portions at a later time.
+This helps them to tear the flesh into smaller, more conveniently sized fragments, and, as its primary purpose, serves as a cache so that the shrike can return to the uneaten portions at a later time.
+However, it is also thought to be for males to display their fitness and the quality of the territory held to prospective mates, as the impaling behaviour increases during the onset of the breeding season.
+Female shrikes have been known to impale prey, but primarily to assist in dismembering prey.
+Moreo er, this behaviour may also serve another purpose, as an adaptation to eating the toxic Lubber Grasshopper, Romalea microptera, as birds wait a couple of days for the toxins within the grasshopper to degrade before eating it.
+Shrikes, at least the Loggerhead Shrike, deals with its vertebrate prey by impaling their neck with its beak and then shaking them violently.

 Shrikes are territorial, and these territories are defended from other pairs.
 In migratory species, a breeding territory is defended in the breeding grounds and a smaller feeding territory is established during migration and in the wintering grounds.
 Where several species of shrikes exist together, competition for territories can be intense.